ycheng5948/Maya_rename_tool/README.md

   >> ***Consider a different way of labeling if you have more than `676`(26^2) elements selected**

 - **Check**<br/>
-  Check the desired name before hitting `Rename`
+  To check the desired name before hitting `Rename`